Maria Nikiforova: Return to Oleksandrivsk

-On 29 August 1917, she met with the peasant leader Nestor Makhno in the anarchist-controlled town of Huliaipole, where she gave a speech advocating for an insurrection against the rule of the newly-established Central Council of Ukraine, warning of a potential counter-revolution.
+On 29 August 1917, she met with the peasant leader Nestor Makhno in the anarchist-controlled town of Huliaipole, where she gave a speech advocating for an insurrection against the rule of the newly established Central Council of Ukraine, warning of a potential counter-revolution.
 Partway through Nikiforova's speech, the anarchists received news from Petrograd of an attempted coup by Lavr Kornilov and resolved to form a Committee for the Defence of the Revolution (CDR).
-The CDR began making plans to seize weapons from the local bourgeoisie but Nikiforova countered with a plan of her own: to raid the nearby garrison at Orikhiv.
+When the CDR began making plans to seize weapons from the local bourgeoisie, Nikiforova countered with a plan of her own: to raid the nearby garrison at Orikhiv.
 By 10 September, she had pulled together 200 fighters, armed only with only a few dozen weapons, and set out for Orikhiv by train.
 Upon arrival, the anarchist detachment surrounded and captured the Russian Army regiments.
 Nikiforova ordered the execution of all officers and disarmed the rank-and-file soldiers before letting them return to their homes.
 She delivered the captured weapons back to the CDR in Huliaipole, then returned to Oleksandrivsk herself.
+In recognition of Nikiforova's help, Makhno named one of his commando brigades "Marusya" after her.

 Huliaipole subsequently began to receive threats from the local organ of the Provisional Government in Oleksandrivsk, which was disturbed by the rising anarchist influence in the region.
 Makhno responded by traveling to the city with Nikiforova as a guide and speaking directly to the local workers' organizations.
 After Makhno left the city, the authorities swiftly arrested and imprisoned Nikiforova.
 News of her arrest quickly spread; a delegation of workers demanded her release the next day.
 After being rebuffed by the Provisional Government, the workers forcibly brought the leader of the soviet to the prison and secured her release, following which Nikiforova gave a speech to the crowd, calling for anarchy.
 Anarchists from Huliaipole, who had been dispatched to attack Oleksandrivsk and force Nikiforova's release, celebrated upon hearing that their work had already been carried out.